BoxCubed/Space-Invaders-OLD/README.md

 # Space Invaders Java Edition
-next level java shit here
+Very old project that we made when we became a team.
+No libraries used.